AOzone/AOzone-Futures-Market/lib/md/funds.md

 > undefined

 The real world has become less real than the digital world.
 Cyberspace is now home, all the rest is just a waiting room.
 With advancements in cheap networked virtual reality and nootropics, our bodies will become mere conduits to completely new experiences offered by ever more powerful digital-chemical cocktails.

-### PLTY–Plentiful

-Author: undefined

-> undefined

-Climate change is just a wake up call, a catalyst to finally achieve the hard problems of engineering.
-Thermonuclear energy will dismantle the petrochemical world order, and geoengineering and asteroid mining will shut the door on scarcity thinking forever.
-A world of abundance will ensue, a paradise on earth free of resource anxiety and other triggers of war.

-### SMRT–Smart

-Author: undefined

-> undefined

-Humans used to have a monopoly on intelligence.
-As more and more objects are embedded with computation and networked together, we will have finally played God, breathing life into the dead world around us.
-This newly smart environment of buildings, vehicles, and infrastructure will converse, transact and strategize with not only us, but also a sea of objects on and around us.